-The Society has an Enterprise Risk Management Framework (ERMF) which provides explanations as to its component parts and how these come together to enable the Society to identify and effectively manage all of its risks.
-The Society's high level risk strategy is defined in the ERMF.
+The Society has an Enterprise Risk Management Framework which provides explanations on how the component parts of the framework come together to enable the Society to identify and effectively manage all of its risks.

-The Society's Operational Risk Management Framework (ORMF) supports the overarching principles defined in the ERMF and describes its approach to the management of operational risk.
-Underpinning the Operational Risk Policy and Risk Management procedures, it consists of a number of elements to ensure there is a consistent approach to the identification, measurement and management of operational risk across the Society.
-The ORMF is subject to continuous improvement to ensure it remains fit for purpose and reflects the internal and external environment.
+The Society's operational risk management policies and procedures support the overarching principles defined in the Enterprise Risk Management Framework, ensuring there is a consistent approach to the identification, measurement and management of operational risk across the Society.
+The policies and procedures are subject to continuous improvement to ensure they remain fit for purpose and reflect the internal and external environment.

 Operational risk is managed, reported and controlled across a number of sub-categories which is consistent with the Basel risk classifications, industry best practice and the Society's business model.
+Technology and Data have been elevated to the level of Principal Risks to enable greater oversight and attention on these areas.